Seasonal Storage: 7 Tips to Easily Transition from Summer to Fall

-“Hello fall” also means “hello orange.”
+"Hello fall" also means "hello orange."
 Orange flower arrangements, orange leaves, orange signs, and lots and lots of pumpkins.
-Did you know, pumpkins are considered a fruit?
-They’re in the Cucurbitaceae family with over 900 other species.
-Even if fall isn’t your favorite time of the year, at least jack o’lanterns are cool (and delicious).
+Even if fall isn’t your favorite time of the year, at least jack o' lanterns are cool.
 It’s time to get festive and take those fall décor boxes out of storage.

 Pro tip: while you take out your fall décor, aren’t you glad you didn’t put any real pumpkins in your storage unit?
 We are too!
 Because perishable items are not allowed in self-storage.

 As you put your summer clothes in seasonal storage, don’t forget to take out your fall fashion.
 Grab some sweaters, lightweight jackets, long sleeve shirts, and jeans from storage, so you’ll be ready when the first frost hits.

 As we forewarned, hopefully, you didn’t get too excited about putting away your lawn and garden supplies—because it’s not over.
 If you have a tree anywhere near your home, chances are you’ll have some raking to do.
 Those leaves won’t hang on until winter, so raking is a must.
 On the upside—leaf piles can be lots of fun for kids.